Naymmmm/FastCast2/README.md

 An improved version of FastCast with Parallel scripting, more extensions, and statically typed

 > [!NOTE]
-> I still have not finished making the API Usage, README.md
+> - I still have not finished making the API Usage, README.md
+> - This library is still in development and consistently improving

 ## How to install